 No matter your budget, you can find great deals on food, drinks and attractions all over Australia.
 Online publications like Broadsheet, Time Out and The Urban List not only tell you about the newest events and venues in urban areas, but also have useful information about happy hours and cheap eats.

-Tipping is not considered obligatory in Australia, and hotels and restaurants do not add service charges to your bill.
+Tipping is not considered obligatory in Australia, and hotels and restaurants do not add service charges to your bill except in some cases for large group dining.
 In upmarket restaurants, it is common to tip waiters between 10 and 15 per cent of the bill for good service.